the play

 The DIG revolves around a mystery: The Israelis have discovered a 4000-year-old burial in a sarcophagus in Jaffa.
 What is it?
 How did it get there?

-In 2003, the Center for Jewish Culture and Creativity commissioned me to write my next play in Israel.
+The Center for Jewish Culture and Creativity invited me to write my next play in Israel.
 I spent nearly a year and a half mostly there — teaching, performing, and digging.
 I came home wondering what I might have to say about my experience in that luminescent land at that time, which happened to be during the Second Intifada.
 Things were blowing up.
 The central character in the dig is Sally Jenkins who is, like me, an American sent to Israel to dig.
 To come up with something.
 Sally is an archaeologist; her expertise is ancient DNA.
 I’m a writer-performer; I have a nose for story.
 We share a Hebrew names: Sarah.
 I came away awake to the palpable energy of the place, its blood-soaked history, and a sense that the conflict that defines the Middle East — between two peoples, Palestinian refugees and Jewish people, both of whom have been cruelly treated.
 Their identities have been created by the violence done unto them; violence they have done to others. |

 THE SCIENCE IN THE PLAY IS REAL